-Cooper is interested in the life span of an object.
-He is thinking about the materials that make up that object, and the cycles they live through.
-His practice struggles to think of ceramic processes in this way.
-Through small batch collections of found, industrial, or recycled materials and he is passing through cycles that build on themselves.
+Designer Cooper Siegel is interested in the life span of an object.
+He is thinking about the materials that make up that object and the cycles they live through.
+Through small batch collections of found, industrial, or recycled materials, he is passing through cycles that build on themselves.
 On a small scale, the material collections are transformed over and over again to create new unforeseen objects.

 Zooming out, we can consider the finite amount of material on the planet, the creation of new objects will soon become dependent on the cannibalisation and valorisation of old objects.
 In both timescales, infinite combinations and outcomes exceed a single object.
 This relationship is reflexive.
 An object comes apart and reforms, but always with the potential for more change.
 The object is representative of the Earth’s cycles.
 It’s endlessness.
 What can be further transformed?

 When working with materials that lack internal structure while being subjected to the stress of a kiln, it is necessary to apply a malleable external structure that maintains the object's form.
 Objects are packed in containers of support materials like sand, granite and kaolin and fired to temperature.
 The packing materials are reused and hold the memory of each previous firing.
 Materials are chosen for their specific characteristics and fulfil certain roles when needed.